Skip to main content

 How much does commercial umbrella insurance cost?

-Commercial umbrella insurance typically costs between $500 to $2,000 per year for $1 million in coverage.
-Costs vary based on your industry, risk exposure, claims history, and the amount of underlying coverage you maintain.
+Commercial umbrella insurance costs vary based on your industry, risk exposure, claims history, the coverage limits you select, and the amount of underlying coverage you maintain.
+For pricing based on your specific business, schedule a consultation or call our office at 585-657-6101.

 What's the difference between umbrella and excess liability insurance?